puzzle/amm-techlab/content/en/docs/04.0/binary-deployment.md

 ```

-Next we trigger our build from the CLI.
+Next, we trigger our build from the CLI.
 Navigate into the spring-boot directory

 ```BASH
 cd spring-boot.......